howardbaek/insidethetv/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Undergraduate at the University of Washington who works on data analytics projects using R
+bio: Undergraduate at the University of Washington who works on data analytics projects using R. Email me at howardhowiebaik@gmail.com
 education:
   courses:
   - course: BS